 Just order it over the Internet.
 CubaVisa is reliable, fast and they even offer a ‘completely filled in visa’ service.
 Don’t make any mistakes filling in your visa… One letter missing, striking out something or any other mistake makes it invalid.

-They even have the pink visas you need if you are travelling via the USofA!
+They even have the pink visas that you need if you are traveling via the USofA!
+A non-US resident also needs to comply with the US travel restrictions!

 After you’ve got the visa problem out of the way, you might want to read our book to prepare for your trip.
 Cuba is a whole different thing and you need to understand that!
 To compensate for your time we’ll give you a tip on the ‘get the ebook’ page that will save you a few hours on the airport!